rodprogramdev/100-days-of-code/log.md

 # Day 50: January 5, 2018
 Progress: Learned how to use the target pseudo class, applied the functionality of the popup window and currently studying how media querries work for Desktop first and Mobile first development.

+# Day 51: January 6, 2018

+Progress: Currently working on the media queries and setting the layout for responsiveness of the site.